Home

 Sometimes pre-outlined self guided tours can be obtained on information desks at the museum.
 These are always fun and children get involved in a playful way.

 For younger museum visitors are either specific exploration areas and/or activity days.
 The latter ones take place on the weekend on one or both days.
 This can be in the form of drop in and out an activity with gold coin attribution or pre-book able for a set time frame.
 The children exploration area in comparison allows them to experiment, touch, and try.
-During the school holidays each Auckland museum organises a special holiday program.
+During school holidays each Auckland museum organises a special holiday program.

 Mariam and Karim still enjoy every single visit to any of the Auckland museums.
 When the children are happy and engaged usually outings become family fun activities.